isaaccontreras3/isaaccontreras3.github.io/about.md

 permalink: /about/
 ---

-I am a Data Scientist with a materials science background.
+I am a Data Scientist and Cleantech Enthusiast with a background in materials science.
 I have a strong passion for technologies benefiting the environment and humanity.
-In my previous life, I was involved in clean energy focused experimental research projects involving semiconductors, batteries, and fuel cells.
+In my previous life, I was involved in clean energy technology focused experimental research projects involving semiconductors, batteries, and fuel cells.
 I intend to combine my data science skills and my domain knowledge from my engineering education in order to contribute positively to society.

 I have excellent analysis and research skills developed through data science and engineering projects utilizing a broad range of tools and methods, including but not limited to: